oboroc/oboroc.github.io/read.md

 46. Ruinstorm: Destiny unwritten...
 47. Old Earth: To the Gates of Terra
 48. The Burden of Loyalty
-49. Wolfsbane
+49. Wolfsbane: The wyrd spear cast
-50. Born of Flame
+50. Born of Flame: The Hammer and the Anvil
-51. Slaves to Darkness
+51. Slaves to Darkness: Chaos undivided
+52. Heralds of the Siege
+53. Titandeath: The God Machines cometh
+54. Buried Dagger: Doom of the Death Guard
+55. The Solar War
+56. The Lost and the Damned
+57. The First Wall
+58. Saturnine
+59. Mortis
+60. Warhawk
+61. Echoes of Eternity

 ### Warhammer Fantasy Battle